 (3) Current signed medical orders.

-[G.] F. Medication Review Upon Admission.
+[G.] F. Medication Regimen Review Upon Admission.

 (1) [The assisted living manager shall consult within 14 days of a resident’s admission with the individuals set forth in §G(2) of this regulation to review a new resident’s medication regime.]
 The manager shall ensure that within 14 days of a new resident’s admission, a medication regimen review is conducted by a: